The Black Swan estimate

 When you have an important decision to make, you actually have two: The first one is when do I need to make a decision by; the second one is what is my decision?
 During a crisis the most valuable commodity is time.
 Therefore, defining how much time you have to make a decision is the first thing you do.
 Always.

 “These are the red balls that can’t be dropped – human safety, criminal law, tier one capital et cetera”.

 2. Define – What exactly is the problem?

 Black swan events are multi-layered, nuanced or ‘wicked’ as David Epstein would say.
-Therefore, spending time defining the root cause means for you ensures that you don’t solve the wrong problem.
+Therefore, spending time defining the root cause ensures that you don’t solve the wrong problem.

 3. Obligations – What rules and regulations must we comply with?